-This is debated under Belgian law.
-As a matter of principle, a foreign decision on recognition and enforcement of a Belgian arbitral award should not bind the Belgian courts that have exclusive jurisdiction over an application for setting aside a Belgian arbitral award.
-A foreign judgment cannot be recognised based on the EU Recast Brussels Regulation (since arbitration is excluded from the Regulation's scope).
-Belgian courts have applied other private international law instruments to this matter, leading to controversial decisions.
+As a matter of principle, foreign decisions on enforcement of a Belgian arbitral award should not bind the Belgian courts that have exclusive jurisdiction over an application for setting aside a Belgian arbitral award.
+In addition, a foreign judgment cannot be recognised based on the EU Recast Brussels Regulation since arbitration is excluded from the Regulation's scope.